Skip to main content

 There were three of us, Perry, Nathan, and me.

-Immediately after a tomato clobbering, we would high-tail it over fences, though back yards, to Nathan’s house, casually resting on his front porch as Barney drove up in front of the house.
+Immediately after a tomato clobbering, we would high-tail it over fences, through backyards, to Nathan’s house, casually resting on his front porch as Barney drove up in front of the house.

 “Nothin’, Just hangin’ out.”

-We were stealth masters and projectile launch angles, experts.
+We were stealth masters and projectile launch angle experts.
 Barney never caught us or even figured out it was us.
 The blame always went to the local high school boys who raced around town standing in the back of an old pickup truck.
-They were loud, obnoxious, jerks.
+They were loud, obnoxious jerks.
 They deserved it.

 Comments